Ask, and it shall be given you…

 “London Walks puts you into the hands of an expert on the particular area and topic of a tour” The New York Times

 It all comes down to the guiding

 Indeed there is a London Walks “Season Ticket”.
 It’s what we call the Discount Walkabout Card.
 The way the Discount Walkabout Card works is you have to pay the full amount on the first walk.
-I.E., £10 for adults.
-The Card itself costs an additional £2.
-Then once you’ve got the Card you can go on unlimited London Walks for the special Discount Walkabout Card rate of £8 (or £14 – a £4 saving on the adult rate – for the out-of-town tours to Cambridge, Bath, Oxford, Stonehenge, The Cotswolds, etc. – the Excursions as we call them).
+I.E., £15 for adults.
+The Card itself costs an additional £5.
+Then once you’ve got the Card you can go on unlimited London Walks for the special Discount Walkabout Card rate of £10

 The Discount Walkabout Card is valid for one month for visitors and three months for UK residents.
 The guides have Walkabout Cards with them.